IBM/data-prep-kit/README.md

 cd data-prep-kit
 pre-commit install
 ```
-Please note that there are further installation steps for running the transforms on a local Kind cluster or on an existing Kubernetes cluster, as documented [here] (kfp/doc/setup.md).
+Please note that there are further installation steps for running the transforms on a local Kind cluster or on an existing Kubernetes cluster, as documented [here](kfp/doc/setup.md).

 Below are a few demos to get you started.
 ### Build Your Own Transforms